n8n-io/n8n-docs/docs/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 **2\.
 Open "User Management" to add a new Service Provider**

-On the right hand side of the bar menu, you will find the user menu and that is where you can access the user management
+On the right hand side of the bar menu, you will find the user menu and that is where you can access user management

 ![](/_images/doc2/infor_User-Management-1024x548.png){ loading=lazy }